rookzone/splatter-boy/README.md

 ## About

 A fun little project where I mess around with C and GBDK.
-Attempt at a pachinko game with decent ball physics
+Attempt at a pachinko game with decent ball physics.

+This is in __VERY EARLY__ stages.

 ## Current goals, progress, and todo